 What did Symprove do for me?

-Prior to starting Symprove I was following a healthy balanced gluten and lactose free diet but my bowel habits were still at best once every 2-3 days.
+Prior to starting Symprove I was following a healthy balanced gluten and lactose-free diet but my bowel habits were still at best once every 2-3 days.

 So, what did the first month look like?

-However, being a nutritional scientist at heart I will now abstain from taking Symprove for approx. 12 weeks and then re-introduce it after the gap and will comment as a separate post on how this has affected me for the second time.
-I would be keen to see if the first reaction was because my body was new to these healthy strains and if the effects dampened down one my body got used to it.
-I’d love to know if anyone else has experienced the same.
+However, being a nutritional scientist at heart I will now abstain from taking Symprove for approx. 12 weeks and then re-introduce it after the gap to see how this has affected me for the second time.
+I would be keen to see if the first reaction was because my body was reacting to the new healthy bacteria strains and if the effects dampened down once reintroduced.

 I have restarted taking Symprove for the past 2-3 weeks after a few months off.
 During this gap, I have tried a few other probiotics ( tablets) and which didn't really seem to improve my symptoms.

 I also added flaxseed to my breakfast cereal and this really helped at first to ensure my digestion was as regular as it could be.